-The Parish Paths Partnerships Scheme is an initiative to ensure that the entire rights of way network is legally defined, properly maintained and well publicised.
+The Parish Paths Partnerships Scheme is an initiative to ensure that the rights of way network is properly maintained and well publicised.
 It has the support of the National Association of Local Councils and is Devon County Council funded.
-The County Council was one of the first fifteen Highway Authorities to participate in this scheme, which encourages community involvement and enjoyment of public rights of way.
-Devon County Council is working in partnership with Parish/Town Councils, landowners and local voluntary groups.
+The County Council was one of the first 15 Highway Authorities to participate in this scheme, which encourages community involvement and enjoyment of public rights of way.
+Devon County Council is working in partnership with parish/town councils, landowners and local voluntary groups.
 The main aim is to improve the condition of the local rights of way and keep them open and used properly.

-i) The mileage, based on the length of rights of way in your Parish
+- The mileage, based on the length of rights of way in your parish.

 Path condition survey and inspection

-This is a simple agreement which is drawn up between the County Council and the recipients of the grant, usually the Parish Council, setting out how they will work together on improving the rights of way network.
+This is a simple agreement which is drawn up between Devon County Council and the recipients of the grant, usually the parish council, setting out how they will work together on improving the rights of way network.